Moduli of Representations I. Projections from Quivers: The Shell-crossing

 Without assumption $\smiley$, we can still say a lot about the birational morphism.
-For example, $\varphi_E$ is a Lune type stratification, whose local structure can be determined by the local quiver setting \cite{AL}, but we do not want to pursue this.
+For example, $\varphi_E$ is a Luna type stratification, whose local structure can be determined by the local quiver setting \cite{AL}, but we do not want to pursue this.
 At least, for all known {\em interesting} examples \cite{F2}, assumption $\smiley$ is always satisfied.
 To get interesting examples, we certainly hope that the blow-up is non-trivial.
-Roughly speaking, the number $-\innerprod{\alpha-\epsilon,\epsilon}_Q$ should lie in a proper range.
+Roughly speaking, the number $-\innerprod{\epsilon,\alpha-\epsilon}_Q$ should lie in a proper range.
 When it is too small, for example zero, $S$ must be on the boundary of $\Sigma_\alpha(Q)$ if $S$ exists.
 When it is one, we again get a blow-up along a Cartier divisor.
 But when the number is too large, it is very likely that the set $\Rep_{\alpha\twoheadrightarrow\epsilon}(Q)$ is trapped into the null-cone.
-So in general for a $n$-dimensional quotient, we hope that $-\innerprod{\alpha-\epsilon,\epsilon}_Q$ is within the range $[2,n]$.
+So in general for a $n$-dimensional quotient, we hope that $-\innerprod{\epsilon,\alpha-\epsilon}_Q$ is within the range $[2,n]$.
 However, this is by no means a sufficient condition.
-For example, one can verify that $-\innerprod{\alpha-\epsilon_2,\epsilon_2}_Q=2$ in Example \ref{Ex:2}, but the blow-up loci is empty.
+For example, one can verify that $-\innerprod{\epsilon_2,\alpha-\epsilon_2}_Q=2$ in Example \ref{Ex:2}, but the blow-up locus is empty.
 If the blow-up is non-trivial, then we say that piece of shell is {\em hard} in sense that one needs blow-up to cross it.

 As pointed out in \cite{T}, there are basically two typical styles for single wall-crossings.
 One is that $X\dslash{-}G\to X\dslash{0}G$ is isomorphism while $X\dslash{+}G\to X\dslash{0}G$ is divisorial; the other is that both $X\dslash{-}G\to X\dslash{0}G$ and $X\dslash{+}G\to X\dslash{0}G$ are {\em small}, and usually this results a {\em flip} $X\dslash{-}G\dashrightarrow X\dslash{+}G$.
 According to Theorem \ref{T:blow-up}, a single shell-crossing almost always falls into the first category.
 Of course, there are other types of wall-crossings in the quiver setting.
-For some mysterious reason, they seem to exclusively fall into the second category.
-We do not want to pursue this in this notes, because they seem unrelated to our theme tilting.
+They seem to exclusively fall into the second category.
 For this type of examples, we refer the readers to \cite{F2}.
+We will pursue this in the follow-ups.